cassiatorczon/cis1904-spring25/week04/Recursion.md

 positiveOnly xs = filter (> 0) xs
 ```

+Notice how this is both more concise and self-documenting; the name `filter`
+makes it easy to understand what this code is doing.

 ## Fold

-The third pattern we will talk about is combining the elements of a list into a final answer.
+Finally, sometimes we want to combine all the elements of a list in some way.
 Consider these examples:

 ```Haskell
 sum :: [Int] -> Int